Example automations · as-is

 1. Install

-Download the free Personal edition of InTouch.
+Grab the free Personal edition of InTouch AI.
 Browse the InTouch Hub, pick the jobs and skills you want, click Install.
-Or use the REST API.
+Or drive it from the REST API.

-Each job has placeholders (Sheet IDs, Drive folder IDs, credential names, recipient publishers).
-Read the README, set the placeholders, point at your actual sources.
-Verify locally before scheduling.
+Each job has placeholders — Sheet IDs, Drive folder IDs, credential names, recipient publishers.
+Read the README, point it at your real sources, verify locally.
+Stop configuring.
+Start describing what you want.

 What you don't get